crate/crate/docs/admin/udc.rst

 .. _usage_data_collector:

 ====================
-Usage Data Collector
+Usage-Data Collector
 ====================

-The CrateDB Usage Data Collector (UDC) is a sub-system that gathers usage data, reporting it to the UDC server at https://udc.crate.io.
+The CrateDB Usage-Data Collector (UDC) is a sub-system that gathers usage data, reporting it to the UDC server at https://udc.crate.io.
 It is easy to disable, and does not collect any data that is confidential.
 For more information about what is being sent, see below.